How to Choose a Sales Keynote Speaker That Inspires

 Ask potential speakers how they will work with you to support your event’s goals and theme, and expect them to express willingness to explicitly support your brand and event in the ways that you need them to.

-Step 6: Book Your Keynote and Share the Agenda with Your Team
+Step 6: Book Your Keynote and Promote Your Choice

-Once you’ve chosen your speaker and agreed to terms, let your team know who they’ll be hearing from.
+Once you’ve chosen your speaker and agreed to terms, you will want to promote your choice—internally and externally.

-Share your annual sales meeting agenda with your sales team ahead of time so they know what they can expect—and the level of accountability you expect from them.
+Let your sales team and other departments know who they’ll be hearing from to drum up excitement for the event.
+Share your meeting agenda with your sales team ahead of time so they know what to look forward to—and the level of accountability you expect from them.

-You can encourage management to drum up excitement, and let the team know they’ll be walking away with skills that will help them increase their revenue and grow their business.
+Ask sales management to roll out the announcement and let the team know they’ll be walking away with skills that will help them increase their revenue and grow their business.

-Make each event you hold better than the last by soliciting feedback from your team.
+Your event was a success.
+Hurrah!
+But there’s one more step.
+Make every sales kickoff better than the last by getting feedback from your team.

 • What did you think of the keynote presentation?